Kedar-Khedkar/Assignments-DS/Readme.md

 - It reads the parameter for the remote method
 - It invokes the method on the actual remote object, and
 - It writes and transmits (marshals) the result to the caller.
+# CORBA
+CORBA, which stands for Common Object Request Broker Architecture, is a standardized framework that enables different software components or objects to communicate and interact with each other in a distributed system.
+It provides a platform-independent and language-independent way for objects written in various programming languages to collaborate seamlessly across networked environments.

+Key points about CORBA:

+- Distributed Object Communication: CORBA allows objects located on different machines to communicate and exchange information transparently.
+Objects can invoke methods and share data as if they were local, even though they may reside on different computers or platforms.
+- Object Request Broker (ORB): The Object Request Broker acts as the central component in CORBA.
+It provides the infrastructure for objects to locate each other, exchange messages, and invoke methods across a network.
+The ORB handles tasks such as message routing, object activation, parameter marshaling, and security.

+### ORB
+Certainly!
+In simple terms, the Object Request Broker (ORB) in CORBA is like a middleman that helps different programs or objects talk to each other, even if they are written in different programming languages or run on different computers.

+Imagine you have two friends who speak different languages and live in different countries.
+They want to communicate with each other, but they don't understand each other's languages.
+The ORB is like a translator and facilitator that helps them understand each other.

+Similarly, in CORBA, the ORB helps objects or programs written in different languages or running on different computers understand each other.
+It takes care of tasks like sending messages between the objects, translating the messages into a format that the receiving object can understand, and making sure the messages reach the right destination.

+The ORB also helps in finding the objects you want to communicate with.
+It knows where they are located and can connect you to the right object, no matter where it is.

+Overall, the ORB makes it possible for different programs or objects to communicate smoothly, just like a translator and facilitator that bridges the language and location gaps.
 # MPI
 MPI stands for Message Passing Interface, and it's a widely used programming model for developing parallel applications that run on multiple processors or computers.